zofarkas/fizz-buzz/README.md

 The initial idea was to simply implement the whole logic in a class with a for loop and with conditional statements in it.
 It would violate the Single Responsibility and Open-closed principles from SOLID, this is why I separated the logic into so many classes.
 In `AbstractDelegatingFragmentProvider`, I have implemented two Design Patterns.
- - Chain of responsibility, to let the providers either generate the Fizz Buzz fragment or pass it to the next handler in the chain
+ - Chain of responsibility, to let the providers to generate the Fizz Buzz fragment or pass it to the next handler in the chain
  - Template method, to specify the skeleton of the fragment resolution logic and let the implementations decide if they are applicable for the input

 `FizzBuzzSequenceService` has one implementation `DefaultFizzBuzzSequenceService`, to simply iterate from 1 to the last index, generate the fragments and return them as a sequence.